 Mobile Health is an emerging and rapidly developing field: around 100,000 mHealth apps are currently available across multiple platforms on the global market.
 It has the potential to play a part in the transformation of healthcare and increase its quality and efficiency.

 mHealth contributes to the empowerment of patients: they could manage their health more actively, live more independently thanks to self-assessment or remote monitoring solutions. mHealth can also support healthcare professionals in treating patients more efficiently as mobile apps can encourage adherence to a healthy lifestyle.

-In April 2014, the European Commission has launched a public consultation alongside the Green Paper on mobile health (mHealth) to help identify the right way forward to unlock the potential of mobile health in the EU.
-The Consultation, open between 10 April and 3 July 2014, looks for inputs from interested stakeholders on barriers and issues related to the use of mHealth.
+In April 2014, the European Commission launched a public consultation alongside the Green Paper on mobile health (mHealth) to help identify the right way forward to unlock the potential of mobile health in the EU.
+The Consultation, open between 10 April and 3 July 2014, looked for inputs from interested stakeholders on barriers and issues related to the use of mHealth.
 You can find the results of the consultation here.

 Together with the Green Paper, the Commission also published a Staff Working Document on the existing EU legal framework applicable to lifestyle and wellbeing apps, providing legal guidance on EU legislation in the field to app developers, medical device manufacturers, digital distribution platforms, etc.

 EU funding programmes for research and innovation aim at creating incentives that encourage the development of innovative mHealth solutions.
 The Commission funded several research and innovation projects related to mHealth, either developing apps or other mobile health tools.

 Horizon 2020, the new research and innovation programme, focuses on personalising health and care (PHC), which supports citizens' empowerment through self-management of health and disease, health promotion and disease prevention.

 To find out more about eHealth projects with mHealth elements that have been funded, have a look at: